 5. Use a wind wall to Shelter the Grill on your deck

 Placing the grill beside a wind wall is wonderful in sheltering the grill while not trapping the smoke.
 In a windy location, a wind wall will make the difference between grilling or not.
-Nobody enjoys standing out in a hurricane and grilling.
-Incorporating a wind wall to block a constant wind gives you better flame controls and prevents paper plates from blowing around.
+Nobody enjoys standing outside in the wind.
+Incorporating a wind wall to block the wind gives you better flame controls and prevents paper plates from blowing around.

 Don’t forget.
-An attached deck comes with a “built in” wind wall, your house.
+An attached deck comes with a “built-in” wind wall, your house.
 Position the barbeque to take advantage of the shelter provided by the house.
+Just not to close that it melts the siding or worse.

 6. Locate the grill close to Storage